 What’s the big deal?
 Primary care matters.
 Plenty of evidence shows high ROI on primary care.
 For example, Oregon’s Patient Centered Primary Care Home (PCPCH) program found that $1 dollar investment in primary care returns $13 dollars in savings.
 Another study found that every 10 additional primary care physicians per 100, 000 population was associated with a nearly 2 months increase in life expectancy.

 How are the market forces correcting for the declining primary care physician supply?
-The rise of mid-level providers (NPs and PAs) are absorbing the demand and filling workforce gaps.
+The rise of advanced practice providers (APPs i.e. NPs and PAs) are absorbing the demand and filling workforce gaps.
 It’s a practical solution, especially for those in the business of healthcare.
-Mid-levels are usually half the cost of physicians and are much quicker to “produce” (Figure 5).
+APPs are usually half the cost of physicians and are much quicker to “produce” (Figure 5).

 To appreciate the context of the magnitude of the looming workforce challenges, it’s important to understand how vastly different physician and non-physician training actually is.
 Bringing up this distinction in training is not to label who’s “better” but to reinforce that clinical experience is at the heart of this discussion.
 I have learned a great deal of clinical pearls from those with more mileage than me, irrespective of their degree.
 I have also met physicians whom I would not recommend to my frenemies.
 Being good at medicine takes time.
 There are no shortcuts to high-quality care, even with AI copilots.